Handling Potentially Unwanted Products (PUPs)

 5. Add a justification note.

-6. Select the “I would prefer not to see threats in the future regarding:” checkbox.
+6. Select the “I would prefer not to see threats in the future regarding:” checkbox (only users with Admin or Applications Manager roles can enable this).

 7. Click Mark as will not remediate.